Tweedie Calculus: Appendix

+This supplement collects material that supports the main results but is not needed in the main line of the paper.
+The first part extends the pointwise Tweedie functional to a global operator acting on the class of mixtures for which \(g(X)\) is integrable.
+This gives an operator-level version of the posterior numerator and yields a smoothness statement for the posterior mean.

+The second part records additional families of Fourier-domain representations.
+These include Hilbert-transform representers, and one-sided compensated kernels.
+These results are useful for identifying closed-form Tweedie functionals beyond the cases stated in the main text.

+The final part gives the detailed computations behind the examples and tables.
+It derives the posterior mean formulas for several one-dimensional noise laws, works out functionals under the conventional Laplace mechanism, and records formulas for the heteroskedastic Gaussian sequence model.
+These computations are included to make the table entries and applications reproducible.

-\section{The Tweedie Operator}
+\subsection{The Tweedie operator}

-In this appendix, we pass from the pointwise identity at a fixed $y$ to the conditional expectation as an integrable $\sigma(Y)$-measurable random variable.
-This requires identifying the priors for which $g(X)$ is integrable.
-For a measurable $g:\mathbb R^d\to\mathbb R$, define
+This section passes from the pointwise identity at a fixed \(y\) to the posterior mean as an integrable \(\sigma(Y)\)-measurable random variable.
+The main step is to restrict attention to priors for which \(g(X)\) is integrable.